danimatasd/MUJOCO-AIDL/README.md

 Final project for the 2023-winter's edition of the *Artificial Intelligence with Deep Learning* postgraduate course run by the Universitat Politècnica de Catalunya (UPC).

-The goal of this project is to train diverse AI models to perform tasks using (Deep) Reinforcement Learning in the MuJoCo physics simulator:rocket:.
+The goal of this project is to train diverse AI models to perform tasks using (Deep) Reinforcement Learning in the MuJoCo physics simulator.

 ### Team Members